 Select Sector SPDRs are traded on NYSE Arca, and, as a result, can be bought and sold with the same flexibility as individual stocks.
 For example, you can trade Select Sector SPDRs throughout the day, as well as place stop, limit or market orders.
 The Select Sector SPDRs Funds are subject to investment risks similar to those of stocks, including risk associated with short-selling and margin account maintenance.

-Options are available on all ten Select Sector SPDRs and are traded on NYSE Arca and Chicago Board Options Exchange.
+Options are available on Select Sector SPDRs and are traded on NYSE Arca and Chicago Board Options Exchange.
 Please see more about using Select Sector SPDRs as a hedging vehicle in our Hedging Strategies section.

 Select Sector SPDRs can be bought on margin, generally subject to the same terms that apply to common stocks.

-Select Sector SPDRs offer you the convenience of investing in portfolios of stocks included in any of the ten Select Sector Indexes with just one transaction.
+Select Sector SPDRs offer you the convenience of investing in portfolios of stocks included in any of the eleven Select Sector Indexes with just one transaction.
 The composition of the Select Sector Indexes is available in the Index Components section — so you’ll know how your money is invested.

 The transparency of the portfolio also facilitates the use of Select Sector SPDRs as hedging vehicles for both institutional and individual investors.
 By knowing exactly what stocks make up each Select Sector SPDR, individuals, traders and hedge fund managers alike can easily obtain or hedge exposure to a specific group of securities.